cyber-defence-campus/netgear_r6700v3_circled/docs/2_emulation.md

 # Emulation
 In this chapter, we briefly mention a handful of **files** and **scripts** that can be used to emulate the intended target, the binary *circled* from Netgear R6700v3 routers (firmware version 10.04.120_10.0.91).
-For each of these files, a short explanation about its purpose is given.
+For each of these files, a brief explanation of its purpose is provided.

-**Note**: Although not exactly the same, our emulation got inspired by [Emulating, Debugging and Exploiting Netgear R6700v3 cicled Binary](../README.md#references).
+**Note**: While not identical, our emulation was inspired by [Emulating, Debugging and Exploiting Netgear R6700v3 cicled Binary](../README.md#references).
 ### circled.patch.py
 The purpose of the first file ([`firmware/circled.patch.py`](../firmware/circled.patch.py)) is to